tim-hardcastle/Epistemology/Isomorphism.md

 Now let's try an epistemological interpretation: `□` means "The evidence shows" and `◊` means "The evidence allows".
 So now `¬□p → ◊¬p` means : "If the evidence doesn't show p, then the evidence allows p to be false."

+(***NOTE*** for people who already know modal logic: the interpretation of `□` is not merely superficially different from Saul Kripke's `K`: it makes a difference to what we can plausibly go on to use as an axiom.
+Because in the epistemological inerpretation we can and will assert a deductive scheme (NEC) : if `⊢p` then `⊢□p`: "If we can deduce p as a theorem, we may deduce as a theorem that it is well-evidenced".
+But we can't say if `⊢p` then `⊢Kp`, because that would mean "If we can deduce p as a theorem, we may deduce as a theorem that K knows p to be true."
+This is why I'm using the rather cumbersome term "epistemological logic" for what I'm doing: Kripke has already used "epistemic logic".)

 Up until now I've emphasized the similarity between these logics.
 But we want there to be differences.
 For example, in the alethic version we very much want the rule `□p → p` to hold, and so introduce it as axiom (M) of the alethic interpretation because then it means "if p is necessarily true, then p is true"; and likewise we add axiom (M) to the temporal interpretation, because then it means "if p is always true, p is true".

 But unless we are Dr Pangloss, we don't want it to hold in a deontic system, because then it means: "If p ought to be the case, it is", and so gives us a deontology that denies the actual existence of evil.
 Nor does my demanding something imply that I have it: that disposes of the egocentric system.